The Immuno-Oncology for the Translational Research Short Course (ITRSC)

 • Junior faculty (e.g., assistant professors, instructors, research scientists, or equivalent).

-• This course was originally conceived as part of the NCI Awardee Skills Development Consortium (NASDC) provides NCI-funded, junior faculty, educational opportunities to enhance their skills in areas that are not traditionally part of research training programs, but are critical for maintaining successful, long-term, academic research careers.
+• This course was originally conceived as part of the NCI Awardee Skills Development Consortium (NASDC), which provides NCI-funded, junior faculty, educational opportunities to enhance their skills in areas that are not traditionally part of research training programs, but are critical for maintaining successful, long-term, academic research careers.
 Other courses were hosted by colleagues at University of Utah (Advanced Course on Mentorship and Leadership on Cancer-Related Health Disparities ), Harvard University (Academic Career Skills: Leadership, Collaboration and Resilience), and University of Pennsylvania (The Cell and Gene Therapy Toolkit for Junior Faculty).